What I Do

 If you have, or think you might have any of the above conditions, please seek help from a licensed psychiatrist, psychotherapist or social worker.

-Having an adult stepson living with me who has schizoaffective disorder, I fully appreciate the role that his medication plays and the importance of the medical personnel who have helped him become stabilized enough to be able to come in from many years of living on the streets and have a safe and enjoyable life.
+Having an adult stepson who has schizoaffective disorder, I fully appreciate the role that his medication plays and the importance of the medical personnel who have helped him become stabilized enough to be able to come in from many years of living on the streets and have a safe and enjoyable life.

 Ron Kurtz, the original creator of Hakomi, changed the description of Hakomi from a form of "psychotherapy" to "Assisted self-exploration in mindfulness."